Andalusia Scooter Tour

 Scooterbella in the news: our tours have been featured in the travel section of The Guardian (UK), Jan 20th, 2007.
 Another article was published by The Observer on April 23rd, 2006.
 Our Tuscany scooter trip was also featured in a 3-page full-color article in the London Telegraph, and in London’s The Times.

 NOTE: You must arrive at the start of the tour already a safe, competent rider.
 We are not a motorbike school.
-A motorcycle license is NOT required to drive a scooter a 50cc scooter in France.
+A motorcycle license is NOT required to drive a scooter a 125cc scooter in Spain.
 A valid car license is required.

 The Scooters – Traveling by scooter is fun and easy.
 We have a local scooter provider who supplies us with modern 125cc scooters.
 They are not Vespa™ brand but are very similar, with an electric start and automatic transmission.
 The brakes are on the handlebars, like a bicycle.
 We provide you with helmets.
 Travelling by scooter is the best way to get off the beaten track without working up a sweat!
 Of course, couples can ride together on one scooter (and save €100 for one person).

 You must be over 18 years of age, have a valid driver’s license.
 Of course anyone can be a passenger.
 Previous experience on a scooter or motorbike is advantageous and highly advised.
 If you have not ridden one before then you should do so before you do this trip.
 Rent a scooter locally, and learn how to ride it before coming on the trip.